-As Health Workers and Health Practitioners, we each have a role and responsibilities in the work places and the services that we work in.
+As Health Workers and Health Practitioners, we each have a role and responsibilities in the work place and the services that we work in.
 Although, there might be some consistency in functions and activities across the profession, specific job duties and responsibilities may differ to our colleagues.
 The differences are largely determined by state and territory legislation, our training and education, the service needs, and our role and responsibilities.
 These differences are what make us so important in the health sector, but are also why defining our Scope of Practice is essential.

 What is a Scope of Practice?
-A Scope of Practice can be:

 1. A profession’s Scope of Practice.

 This is the full spectrum of roles, functions, responsibilities, activities and decision-making capacities which individuals who make up the profession are educated, competent and authorised to perform.